 If you don’t want to go to the public baths, this is probably the next most authentic place you can go.
 Les Bains de l’Alhambra is difficult to find…look around the corner at the start of the alley for the door!

 That’s it my darlings!
 I don’t know about you, but I’m saving this post for my next trip to Marrakech so I can bee-line it to the smoothies!
-Thank you to Angie, Jessi, Emma and Nanob for hosting this month’s travel link up on the theme “lessons learnt while traveling” – these are my favorite off the beaten path tips from Marrakech – I hope you enjoyed!!
+These are my favorite off the beaten path tips from Marrakech – I hope you enjoyed!!

 Have you ever been to Marrakech?
 What are your best travel tips?